Wassily de Basil

 In 1937, René Blum and former Ballets Russes choreographer Léonide Massine organized a new ballet company and lured away some of de Basil's dancers.
 In addition, Massine sued de Basil in London to regain the intellectual property rights to his own works.
 He also sued to claim the Ballet Russe de Monte Carlo name.
 The jury decided that de Basil owned Massine's ballets created between 1932 and 1937, but not those created before 1932.
 It also ruled that both successor companies could use the name Ballet Russe — but only Massine & Blum's company could be called Ballet Russe de Monte-Carlo.
 Col. de Basil renamed his company again, as the Covent Garden Russian Ballet.
 In 1939, he gave the company its final name, the Original Ballet Russe.

 De Basil brought the Original Ballet Russe on a tour of Australia in 1939–1940, travelling there aboard the P&O ocean liner RMS Maloja in September 1938.
 He had earlier organised tours to Australia in 1936–1937 and 1938–1939, although he did not travel with the company.
 During his visit to Australia, de Basil commissioned work from Australians, especially from designers, who included Sidney Nolan and Kathleen and Florence Martin.
 He also instigated a design competition for an original Australian ballet, which was won by Donald Friend with designs for a ballet based on a fictitious event in the life of Ned Kelly.

 He directed his Ballet Russe companies, which performed under a variety of different names, until his death in Nice in 1951.
 All in all, De Basil's troupes presented 40 world premieres, and maintained 100 ballets.
 They gave performances in 600 cities located in 70 countries around the world.
-His acquisition of Serge Diaghilev's costumes and sets in 1934 when Massine couldn't come up with the money, helped De Basil's company assume the mantle of leadership in the modern ballet world.
+His acquisition of Sergei Diaghilev's costumes and sets in 1934 when Massine could not come up with the money, helped De Basil's company assume the mantle of leadership in the modern ballet world.
 He died penniless in a studio apartment with his third wife, Olga Morasova, at his side.

 After his death, he joined many of his ballet dancers and comrades in the Sainte-Geneviève-des-Bois Russian Cemetery, Paris.